Key Points

 Factors on the Publisher Side

-There are things you can control which will greatly affect your total ad revenue.
-A solid monetization partner should work with you to help maximize your strategy in addition to just trying to fill your ad units.
-This partnership will have a major impact on how much ad revenue you take home at the end of the day.
+All this to say, there are things you can control that will greatly affect your total ad revenue.
+A strategic monetization partner will work with you to help maximize your strategy rather than simply just filling your ad inventory.

-noun-demand-side-4368176-409AD7 Number of page views or daily active users: Depending on if you are monetizing a web or app property, there are different measures of traffic to pay attention to.
-When it comes to website ad revenue, your page views are the key metric (as it gives a good representation of repeat visitors, session lengths, etc.).
-For app publishers trying to increase their in-app revenue, your daily active users (DAUs) are the best measure of volume.
+• Number of Page Views, Sessions, or Daily Active Users: Depending on whether you are monetizing a web or app property, there are different measures of traffic to pay attention to.
+When it comes to website ad revenue, your page views and page sessions are the key metrics, giving a good representation of repeat visitors, session lengths, etc. For app publishers trying to increase their in-app revenue, your daily active users (DAUs) are the best measure of volume.
 The more of each metric, the better for your ad revenue.

-noun_mobile advertising_1663802 Types of ad units: The types of ad units shown on the page have a huge impact on your final take home.
-Traditional display units don't drive nearly the same revenue as video ads or interactive units.
-A good partner will strategically work with you to incorporate higher-value ad units (like rewarded video) into your strategy, so the ad units you have today may not be a great measure of what your true potential revenue could be.
+• Types of Ad Units: The types of ad units shown on the page have a huge impact on your final take-home.
+Traditional banner ads don't drive nearly the same revenue as video ads or interactive premium ad units.
+A good partner will strategically work with you to incorporate higher-value ad units (like rewarded video ads) into your strategy, so the ad units you have today may not be a great measure of what your true potential ad income could be.

-noun_Error_2801825 Number of ad units on page: In addition to the types of ad units, the number of them on each page as well as the ad placement also influences revenue.
-A good partner will help you walk a delicate line of just the right amount of ads on-page and in just the right location to increase revenue without sacrificing user experience (which will decrease page views and subsequently decrease revenue).
+• Number of Ad Units and Ad Layout: In addition to the ad unit types, the quantity on each page as well as the ad layout also greatly influence revenue.
+A strategic partner will help you walk a delicate line of just the right amount of ads on-page and in just the right location to increase revenue without sacrificing user experience, which could potentially lead to decreased page views and subsequently decreases in revenue.

-noun_update_3395501 Number of refreshes: The number of times an ad unit refreshes when in view also affects your top-line revenue.
-In the same way as the number of ad units on a page, the choice of the number of refreshes requires a balance between maximizing revenue and preserving user experience and page views.
+• Refresh Settings: The number of times an ad unit refreshes when in-view also affects your top-line revenue.
+In the same way as the number of ad units on a page, your refresh settings require a balance between maximizing revenue and preserving user experience.

 Factors on the Platform Side